2 tied to charity-gone-wrong story arrive in Baltimore

 Keith Smith is shown in an undated photo provided by the Baltimore Police Department.
 On March 3, 2019 the Baltimore Smith a truck driver who blamed his wife’s slaying on a case of charity gone wrong was ... more

+BALTIMORE (AP) — A man who garnered sympathy and media attention after maintaining that a panhandler killed his wife has been returned to Baltimore, along with his daughter, to face murder charges.

-Keith Smith and his 28-year-old daughter, Valeria, will have bail hearings later in the day.
+Baltimore police say 52-year-old Keith Smith and his 28-year-old daughter Valeria Smith, both of Baltimore, arrived from Texas early Thursday and were booked on first-degree murder charges.
+Bail hearings were to be held later in the day.

-The suspects have been charged with murdering Jacquelyn Smith, who was married to Keith Smith.
+The suspects are charged in the death of 54-year-old Jacquelyn Smith, who was married to Keith Smith.
 She was fatally stabbed in December.

-Keith Smith claims she was attacked after handing $10 to a roadside panhandler who appeared to be holding a baby.
-But police allege he concocted that story.
+Keith Smith has said his wife was attacked after handing $10 to a roadside panhandler.
+But police say he concocted that story.

-They were extradited from Texas after getting arrested in what police describe as a dash for Mexico.
+The two suspects were arrested March 5 in Texas during what police call a desperate dash for Mexico.